 Recommended maximum number of tablets per tablet server is 2000, post-replication.

 Maximum number of tablets per table for each tablet server is 60, post-replication, at table-creation time.

 Kudu does not currently include any built-in features for backup and restore.
 Users are encouraged to use tools such as Spark or Impala to export or import tables as necessary.

 Authorization is only available at a system-wide, coarse-grained level.
 Table-level, column-level, and row-level authorization features are not available.

-Data encryption at rest is not built in.
-Kudu has been reported to run correctly
+Data encryption at rest is not directly built into Kudu.
+Encryption of